 First and foremost, Meridian is an experiment.

-Known formally as the Principality of Meridian, we are a Fractured guild based in Syndesia and designed like a real world nation-state.
+Known formally as the Kingdom of Meridian, we are a Fractured guild based in Syndesia and designed like a real world nation-state.

 Though most guilds serve only as social clubs for players, Meridian strives to be something different - something that takes full advantage of Fractured’s diverse features and the developers’ ambitious vision.

 Our goal is to be builders in Fractured’s unique sandbox; content creators defined by our peerless community, optimal efficiency, and maximum effectiveness, where most are welcome and none are bored.

 Come live out your Tolkienesque adventures and Game of Thrones-inspired fantasies with us.